|BloxProx™ Lite Badge Holder Unit Discount|

 - Ergonomic design allows the user to present card to reader w/one hand without removing the card

-- User can easily insert and remove the card from holder with one hand
+- Users can easily insert and remove the card from holder with one hand

-- Vertical badge holder holds one ISO7810 ID-1 form-factor contactless smart card
+- The vertical badge holder holds one ISO7810 ID-1 form-factor contactless smart card

 About Our ID Badge Holders